-- The revenues from the recommended investment in on-street parking meters are included in the revenue projections.

-- The investment in a mobile LPRsystem to enhance parking enforcement program is expected to improve operational efficiency, ditation collections and citation revenues.

-- Parking garage enhancements and improved management are expected to improve garage revenues by at least 20%.
+- The regionuss from the recommended investment in an street parking meters are included in the revenue projections. - The investment in a mobile LP Rayward to enterpos parting enforcement program a expected to improve operational efficiency, offsternoolections and expected assumes. - Parking garage enhancements and improved management are expected to improve garage revenues by at least 20%.